jainVipACC/hospitalExample/README.md

   **Expectations:**
   1. Build the solution with OOP concepts
-  2. Find out the relations between the Hospital, patient
+  2. Find out the relations between the Hospital, Patient
   3. Use viable data structures to handle at least 1000 patients per hospitalSuggested

   ### Input: